lmullen/jsr/_source/issues/vol15/rohrer.markdown

     consider to what extent Pringle "revised" her memories for her memoir.

-[^60]: Mary Norcott Bryan, A Grandmother's Recollection of Dixie (New
+[^60]: Mary Norcott Bryan, *A Grandmother's Recollection of Dixie* (New
     Bern, N.C.: Owen G. Dunn, [1912?]), 15.

 [^61]: Ibid., 15.

 [^62]: Ibid., 16.

-[^63]: Berlin, Favreau, and Millers, eds., Remembering Slavery.
+[^63]: Berlin, Favreau, and Millers, eds., *Remembering Slavery*.
 For
-    examples of antebellum slave narratives—written by both ex-house slaves ex-field slaves—that portray white Christianity negatively, see William J. Anderson, Life and Narrative of William J. Anderson, Twenty-four Years a Slave; Sold Eight Times!
+    examples of antebellum slave narratives—written by both ex-house slaves ex-field slaves—that portray white Christianity negatively, see William J. Anderson, *Life and Narrative of William J. Anderson, Twenty-four Years a Slave; Sold Eight Times!
 In Jail Sixty Times!!
     Whipped Three Hundred Times!!! or The Dark Deeds of American Slavery Revealed.
 Containing Scriptural Views of the Origin of the Black and of the White Man.
 Also, a Simple and Easy Plan to Abolish Slavery in the United States.
-Together with an Account of the Services of Colored Men in the Revolutionary War--Day and Date, and Interesting Facts (Chicago: Daily Tribune Book and Job Printing Office, 1857);
+Together with an Account of the Services of Colored Men in the Revolutionary War--Day and Date, and Interesting Facts* (Chicago: Daily Tribune Book and Job Printing Office, 1857);
-    Leonard Black, The Life and Sufferings of Leonard Black: A Fugitive from Slavery (New Bedford: Press of Benjamin Lindsey, 1847); Brown, Narrative of the Life of William W. Brown, William and Ellen Craft, Running a Thousand Miles for Freedom; Or, the Escape of William and Ellen Craft from Slavery (London: William Tweedie, 1860); Jacobs, Incidents in the Life of a Slave Girl, Written by Herself; and Lunsford Lane, The Narrative of Lunsford Lane, Formerly of Raleigh,, N.C.
+    Leonard Black, *The Life and Sufferings of Leonard Black: A Fugitive from Slavery* (New Bedford: Press of Benjamin Lindsey, 1847); Brown, *Narrative of the Life of William W. Brown*, William and Ellen Craft, *Running a Thousand Miles for Freedom; Or, the Escape of William and Ellen Craft from Slavery* (London: William Tweedie, 1860); Jacobs, *Incidents in the Life of a Slave Girl, Written by Herself*; and Lunsford Lane, *The Narrative of Lunsford Lane, Formerly of Raleigh,, N.C.
 Embracing an Account of His Early Life, the Redemption by Purchase of Himself and Family from Slavery, and His Banishment from the Place of His Birth for the Crime of Wearing a Colored Skin.
-    Published by Himself.
-(Boston: J.G.
+    Published by Himself.* (Boston: J.G.
 Torrey, Printer, 1842).

-[^64]: Nicholson, Brief Sketch of the Life and Labors of Rev. Alexander
+[^64]: Nicholson, *Brief Sketch of the Life and Labors of Rev. Alexander
-    Bettis, 7.
+    Bettis*, 7.

 [^65]: Ibid., 10–12.

-[^66]: H. M. Hamill, D.D., The Old South, A Monograph (Dallas, Texas:
+[^66]: H. M. Hamill, D.D., *The Old South, A Monograph* (Dallas, Texas:
     Smith & Lamar, 1904), 32.

-[^67]: Rawick, ed., The American Slave: A Composite Autobiography:
+[^67]: Rawick, ed., *The American Slave: A Composite Autobiography:
-    Supplement, Series I, Vol. 10, 2233
+    Supplement, Series I, Vol. 10*, 2233

 [^68]: Ibid., 2235.

-[^69]: Rawick, ed., The American Slave: A Composite Autobiography:
+[^69]: Rawick, ed., *The American Slave: A Composite Autobiography:
-    Supplement, Series 2, Vol. 1, 38.
+    Supplement, Series 2, Vol. 1*, 38.

-[^70]: Rawick, ed., The American Slave: A Composite Autobiography, Vol.
+[^70]: Rawick, ed., *The American Slave: A Composite Autobiography, Vol.
-    3, 2210.
+    3*, 2210.

-[^71]: Clayton, White and Black under the Old Regime, 57.
+[^71]: Clayton, *White and Black under the Old Regime*, 57.

-[^72]: Burwell, A Girl's Life in Virginia Before the War, 43–46;
+[^72]: Burwell, *A Girl's Life in Virginia Before the War*, 43–46;
-    DeSaussure, Old Plantation Days, 29–36; Mrs. Burton Harrison, Recollections Grave and Gay (New York: Charles Scribner's and Sons, 1911), 143–44.
+    DeSaussure, *Old Plantation Days*, 29–36; Mrs. Burton Harrison, *Recollections Grave and Gay* (New York: Charles Scribner's and Sons, 1911), 143–44.

 [^73]: Ibid., 59–60.

 [^74]: Ibid., 95.

-[^75]: Pringle, Chronicles of Chicora Wood, 64.
+[^75]: Pringle, *Chronicles of Chicora Wood*, 64.

 [^76]: Ibid., 92.

-[^77]: Rawick, ed., The American Slave: A Composite Autobiography, Vol.
+[^77]: Rawick, ed., *The American Slave: A Composite Autobiography, Vol.
-    3, 108.
+    3*, 108.

-[^78]: Rawick, ed., The American Slave: A Composite Autobiography:
+[^78]: Rawick, ed., *The American Slave: A Composite Autobiography:
-    Supplement, Series I, Vol. 10, 2087.
+    Supplement, Series I, Vol. 10*, 2087.

-[^79]: William Henry Singleton, Recollections of My Slavery Days
+[^79]: William Henry Singleton, *Recollections of My Slavery Days*
     (Peekskill, N.Y.: Highland Democrat, 1922), 6.

-[^80]: Smith, An Autobiography, 19–21.
+[^80]: Smith, *An Autobiography*, 19–21.